-Receiving outside scholarships and tuition benefits is an excellent way to help reduce your need to work and/or borrow student loans while at Brown.
+Receiving outside scholarships and tuition benefits is an excellent way to help reduce your need to work while at Brown.
 When you receive an outside scholarship, our office is required to reevaluate your financial aid package and account for the additional resource.
 Keep in mind that federal regulations stipulate that an outside scholarship cannot be used to reduce your parent contribution.

 Note: This policy does not apply to entitlement awards (State Scholarships, Pell Grants and Federal SEOG).
 Receipt of these funds will result in dollar for dollar reduction in University Scholarship

 Outside scholarships can be used to reduce the following: